ADGEfficiency/data-science-south/content/lessons/python.md

 ---
 title: Python
-summary: Install Python libraries with pip and import them into your code.
+summary: The default programming language for working with data.
 competencies:
 - "Software Engineering"
 ---